bwright70/Guide-to-Legos/Wings.md

 Each time you make a new configuration you have to add a bunch of unique features for that part specifically.
 Everytime you make a new configuration all the features of the previous ones have to suppressed and a bunch of new features must be created.
 It's why the part studio from [Circles](Circles.md) has 88 features.
 Each time I made a larger circle I had to remove the changes of the first.
 Thats ultimately why I only did the 2x2 and 3x8.
 It just would've taken forever to do more espically since I also included the [3x3 Triangle](https://www.bricklink.com/v2/catalog/catalogitem.page?P=2450#T=C).

 ### Triangles

+Not much to say about this part other than this is one that actually does scale up pretty well.
+Just add a few linear patterns and a configurations table and you'll be good to go.